ZenAtomsk/reading-notes-102/README.md

 ## These are my reading notes

-## Growth mindset is living in the world of *possible*!
+## Growth mindset is accomplishing short term goals for long term progress!
-- Leaning from failures
+- Dive in and *just keep swimming*
-- Remembering that nothing is easy at first
+- Making an effort; a partially constructed bridge would be a nightmare
-- I don't know how....**yet**!
+- Using the community or class to inspire and learn

-### My name is Ricardo.
-I enjoy learning new things, playing sports   [GitHub](https://github.com/ZenAtomsk)
+### My ~~name~~ is Ricardo.
+I was sick of living in deserts, so my partner and I moved to the Seattle area knowing only each other here.
+I enjoy learning new things, playing sports and building things.
+[GitHub](https://github.com/ZenAtomsk)

 # These are my reading notes